bartnash/documents/python/overview.md

 print("Error occurred")
 sys.exit(1)
 ```

+### Click
+[Click](https://pypi.org/project/click/) is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
+It’s the “Command Line Interface Creation Kit”.
+It’s highly configurable but comes with sensible defaults out of the box.

 ### subprocess
 Python has a built-in module called subprocess that makes it easy to execute commands and capture their output and exit status.
 Here is an example of a script that executes a command and prints its exit status: